Investigating Experiential Effects in Online Chess using a Hierarchical Bayesian Analysis: Introduction

 In this paper we use a Bayesian hierarchical logistic regression model to investigate the presence of winner-loser effects in online chess, using publicly available data.
 We carefully motivate and describe the model chosen.
 Then, we use this model to examine if and when these effects occur, and how they vary across player ability and game format.
 While we do not believe this model is a complete representation of the process underlying these games, we use multiple model checking procedures to ensure our model is reasonable.

 We find little evidence for strong persistent winner-loser effects, with this conclusion consistent across the range of players and abilities analysed.
 Individuals appear to show some variability, and there is some evidence that some players demonstrate such effects.
-However, these effects do not appear to be systematic.
+While there is somewhat increased evidence for these winner-loser effects in the top international competitors, these effects do not appear to be systematic across the population of chess players analysed.

 This article is organized as follows.
 We first provide a brief history of the study of these effects across disciplines in Section~\ref{sec:hist}.
 In Section~\ref{sec:data} we describe in detail the data we use here, highlighting key properties which make it well suited for the study of winner-loser effects.
 Section~\ref{sec:model} gives the proposed hierarchical Bayesian regression model, detailing the model and prior specification.
 In Section~\ref{sec:fitted} we fit the proposed model, highlighting the results for two cohorts of chess players of differing abilities.
-Section~\ref{sec:checking} provides a detailed discussion of several procedures used to ensure our model is able to correctly capture the temporal structure present in such data.
+Section~\ref{sec:checking} provides a detailed discussion of one natural procedure used to ensure our model is able to correctly capture the temporal structure present in such data.
+We include several further model checking approaches in the appendix.
 Finally, in Section~\ref{sec:summary} we summarise the results of this model and highlight important considerations for future work.